Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

-\begin{prop} Let $S \subset M$ be a subset verifying the Cauchy property for smooth maps.
-Then $S$ also verifies the property for continuous maps, meaning that $S$ is a Cauchy surface. \end{prop}
+\begin{prop} Let~$S \subset M$ be a subset verifying the Cauchy property for smooth maps.
+Then~$S$ also verifies the property for continuous maps, meaning that~$S$ is a Cauchy surface. \end{prop}

-\begin{proof} Let $f : N_0 \rightarrow M$ be an inextendible continuous causal map and let's assume the image of $f$ does not intersect $S$.
-Since $M \setminus S$ is open, one can uniformaly approximate $f$ by a smooth inextendible causal immersion $f_1$ which also does not meet $S$, which is impossible.
-Hence, there must exist a $x$ in $N_0$ such that $f(x) \in S$.
+\begin{proof} Let~$f \colon N_0 \rightarrow M$ be an inextendible continuous causal map and let's assume the image of~$f$ does not intersect~$S$.
+Since~$M \setminus S$ is open, one can uniformaly approximate~$f$ by a smooth inextendible causal immersion~$f_1$ of dimension $q$ which also does not meet~$S$, which is impossible.
+Hence, there must exist a~$x$ in~$N_0$ such that~$f(x) \in S$.

-Assume now that there exists two distinct points $x_1$ and $x_2$ in $N_0$ such that $f(x_1)$ and $x(x_2)$ are both in $S$.
-Then one can uniformally approximate $f$ by a smooth inextendible causal immersion $f_2$ such that $f_2(x_1) = f(x_1)$ and $f_2(x_2) = f(x_2)$ which are both in $S$.
-This is impossible as $S$ verifies the Cauchy property for smooth maps, hence the result. \end{proof}
+Assume now that there exists two distinct points~$x_1$ and~$x_2$ in~$N_0$ such that~$f(x_1)$ and~$x(x_2)$ are both in~$S$.
+Then one can uniformaly approximate~$f$ by a smooth inextendible causal immersion~$f_2$ of dimension $q$ such that~$f_2(x_1) = f(x_1)$ and~$f_2(x_2) = f(x_2)$ which are both in~$S$.
+This is impossible as~$S$ verifies the Cauchy property for smooth maps, hence the result. \end{proof}